 Understanding if your freight has any special classifications or restrictions — and, if so, what class applies as the proper declaration to the carrier — is your first step toward verifying it’s legal to transport your freight as air cargo.
 It’s also your responsibility as the shipper to ensure that all dangerous goods (DG), hazmat or other restricted cargo is fully documented, properly marked and labeled to comply with applicable regulations.

 Ultimately, the integrity of your freight and the safety of the aircraft and crew depend on the proper procedures being followed by all parties involved.
-More information on DG can be found at IATA.org, or ask an RXO Air Transport specialist for advice.
+More information on DG can be found at IATA.org, or ask an RXO Air Transportspecialist for advice.

-3. Define your freight accurately, including dimensions and weight
+Define your freight accurately, including dimensions and weight

 To verify the feasibility of shipping your freight via air transport, a carrier will require highly accurate definitions of the physical cargo, including dimensions and weight.
 Each aircraft is certified to legally operate to a maximum gross takeoff weight; that number will vary with every trip based on factors beyond the payload, such as ambient temperature, weather conditions, and the altitude of the airport and route.
 Similarly, each aircraft has a finite volume capacity, as well as other loading restrictions.